sanger-pathogens/chado-tools/README.md

 * PostgreSQL 9.6 or higher
 * Python 3.6 or higher

-## Installation
+## Installation from source

 Download the latest release from this github repository, or clone the repository to obtain the most recent updates.

 Modify the file with [default connection settings](pychado/data/defaultDatabase.yml) such that it contains an existing PostgreSQL database to which you can connect.
 Note: This database is only used for housekeeping purposes, it will never be changed or removed by `chado-tools`.
-You can thus simply use one of the built-in PostgreSQL databases, such as `template0`.
+You can thus simply use one of the built-in PostgreSQL databases, such as `postgres`.

 Then run the tests: